ihmeuw/pseudopeople/docs/source/index.rst

    $ pip install pseudopeople

-Or, you can install from source on `the Pseudopeople GitHub repository <https://github.com/ihmeuw/pseudopeople>`_.
+Or, you can install from source on `the pseudopeople GitHub repository <https://github.com/ihmeuw/pseudopeople>`_.

 Then, generate a small-scale simulated decennial census: